 River blindness is a major problem in the country, with an estimated 3.6 million people requiring treatment to protect them against the disease.
 This parasitic infection is spread by the bite of infected flies, and can cause severe skin irritation, itching and, over time, irreversible blindness.

-River blindness is endemic in the tropical country, with an estimated 4.7 million people requiring preventative treatment.
 Sightsavers is working with the ministry of health in Togo to control the disease and aims to reduce its impact by helping to improve the local healthcare system.
-We are training community distributors to administer Ivermectin tablets, which can prevent the disease spreading, to whole communities.
+We train local volunteers to give out medication to whole communities, which can prevent the disease spreading.

-Sightsavers is also running education programmes to raise awareness about the importance of eye health, and carrying out surveys to track the spread of the disease.
+Sightsavers is also running education programmes in the country to raise awareness about the importance of eye health, and is carrying out surveys to track the spread of the disease.